Fibonacci - a game for two persons

 The structure of the game

 - Three cards are dealt face up on the table forming the seeds of the possible Fibonacci series.
 The rest of the deck is placed next to them face down.

-- The first player plays one fitting card from his hand by placing it on top of one of the cards on the table.
-In the case he can not, he draws a card from the top of the deck and if it is a fitting card he has to play it.
+- The first player must if possible play one fitting card from his hand by placing it on top of one of the cards on the table.
+If he has no card that fits, he must draw a card from the top of the deck and if it is a fitting card he has to play it.

 - The turn changes and the other player plays a fitting card or draws one and plays it if it fits.